-I thought I’d focus on what I think there will be more of, and where I think we need a bit less.
+I thought that I would focus on what I think there will be more of, and where I think we need a little bit less.

 And they’re right.
 Data is the ultimate product, those who create the most valuable data with their particular IoT device will be very successful indeed.

 Less hype please…I can’t escape hype on GDPR and blockchain.
 Can we stand back and take a pragmatic approach to both please?
 I have no doubt fellow commentators have spoken about GDPR elsewhere.
 I think the reality is that most companies are going to make some kind of fist of starting to get compliant by the deadline and the route to full compliance will take a little longer.